SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

 ### Symmetric Key Algorithms

+* Generally use shorter keys than assymetric keys
 * Also Known as:
   * **Secret Key Cryptography**
   * **Private Key Cryptography** - but confuses with Public/Private key pairs.